jaicab/jaicab.github.io/_posts/2016-03-08-design-is-choice.md

 If what you do affects how a website is going to work or look, remember that you are in fact, designing an experience for The Web, the beauty of which is its **ubiquity**.
 There will always be users coming from places you didn’t expect, using devices you didn’t test for.

-Progressive Enhancement helps you embrace the unexpected, make your job easier, reach to a bigger audience and in the end, deliver a better product.
+Progressive Enhancement helps you embrace the unexpected, reach to a bigger audience and in the end, deliver a better product.

 That's why I choose to build with it.